yingx9/tp/docs/UserGuide.md

 ## Edit a Listing: `edit` | [Return to Contents](#contents)

-We all know the horror of making a typo and having to delete and add a resource again—absolutely _dreadful_.
+We all know the horror of making a typo and having to delete and add a resource again—it's absolutely _dreadful_.

 Fear not!
 Update a resource's details using the `edit` command and fix your typos in a flash.